metaplex-foundation/developer-hub/src/pages/core/guides/anchor/how-to-create-a-core-collection-with-anchor.md

 This guide will teach you how to create a **Core Collection** on Solana using the Metaplex `mpl-core` program.

 {% callout title="What is Core?" %}

-**Core** use a single account design, reducing minting costs and improving Solana network load compared to alternatives.
+**Core** uses a single account design, reducing minting costs and improving Solana network load compared to alternatives.
 It also has a flexible plugin system that allows for developers to modify the behavior and functionality of assets.

+{% /callout %}

+But before starting, let's talk about Collections:

+{% callout title="What are Collections?" %}

+Collections are a group of Assets that belong together, part of the same series, or group.
+In order to group Assets together, we must first create a Collection Asset whose purpose is to store any metadata related to that collection such as collection name and collection image.
+The Collection Asset acts as a front cover to your collection and can also store collection wide plugins.

 {% /callout %}

 ## Prerequisite